Nginx vs Apache – which is the best web server?

 Support of Apache vs NGINX

-The current iterations of our pair of contenders compete well with each other in the majority of situations.
+The current iterations of our pair of contenders compete well with each other in most situations.
 NGINX is better with static content, but offers little extra performance for dynamic content.
-NGINX stands out because of some of its more advanced features (media streaming, reverse proxying for non-HTTP protocols), along with its commercial support and training.
+Meanwhile, NGINX stands out because of some of its more advanced features (media streaming, reverse proxying for non-HTTP protocols), along with its commercial support and training.

-Shared hosting users might find Apache’s .htaccess file more convenient, and Apache handles lots of dynamic modules, something which that NGINX only added recently.
-NGINX is popular for VPS hosting, dedicated hosting, or cluster containers.
+Shared hosting users might find Apache’s .htaccess file more convenient, and Apache handles lots of dynamic modules.
+Something which NGINX only added recently.
+And NGINX is popular for VPS hosting, dedicated hosting, or cluster containers.

-Owners of websites that attract a lot of visitors and which will be serving lots of static content and/or streaming media will veer towards NGINX (or use a mix of Apache and NGINX).
-Either web server will do a perfectly acceptable job in most other website use situations.
-Now, regardless of which web server you choose, you’re going to need a reliable Linux hosting provider to provide a home for your shared or virtual servers, and as luck would have it, we’ve compiled a list of the best ones for you.
+Owners of websites that attract a lot of visitors and which will be serving lots of static content and/or streaming media will veer towards NGINX.
+But either web server will do a perfectly acceptable job in most other website use situations.
+Regardless of which web server you choose, you’re going to need a reliable Linux hosting provider to provide a home for your shared or virtual servers.